justinleemans/assessment-steets/README.md

 Encrypt the day, where christmas is on, using an encryption of your liking.
 Save it to the table with prepared statements or with .
 If it's already present, you won't have to insert it again.

-When it's done, return all of the (decrypted) rows in a simple html table and return the output from you initially input year.
+When it's done, return all of the (decrypted) rows in a simple html table and return the output from your initially input year.

 ### Summary